-B. Administration of the Min-Max System.
+Administration of the Min-Max System.

-Effective July 12, 1981, merit increases for employees covered by this salary schedule who earn less than the maximum of their grade shall be granted at a rate of three percent (3%), in accordance with the Personnel Law.
-Employees will continue to receive three percent (3%) merit increases until one of the following occurs:
+Merit increases for employees covered by this salary schedule who earn less than the maximum of their grade shall be granted at a rate of three and one-half percent (3 1/2%), in accordance with the Personnel Law.
+Employees will continue to receive three and one-half percent (3 1/2%) merit increases until one of the following occurs:

-- a) They reach the maximum; - b) The three percent (3%) increase would establish the hourly rate one percent (1%) or less below the maximum in which case the hourly rate will be automatically adjusted upward to the maximum; or, - c) If a three percent (3%) merit adjustment would cause an employee's salary to exceed the maximum rate established for that grade, the employee's salary will instead be adjusted to equal the maximum applicable rate.
+- a) They reach the maximum; - b) The three and one-half percent (3 1/2%) increase would establish the hourly rate one percent (1%) or less below the maximum in which case the hourly rate will be automatically adjusted upward to the maximum; or, - c) If a three and one-half percent (3 1/2%) merit adjustment would cause an employee's salary to exceed the maximum rate established for that grade, the employee's salary will instead be adjusted to equal the maximum applicable rate.